Mercedes-Benz Bionic

 The Mercedes-Benz Bionic is a concept car created by DaimlerChrysler AG under the Mercedes Group.
-It was first introduced in 2005 at the DaimlerChrysler Innovation Symposium in Washington, D. C. The Bionic is modeled after the yellow boxfish, Ostracion cubicus, and has 80% lower nitrogen oxide emissions with its selective catalytic reduction technology.
+It was first introduced in 2005 at the DaimlerChrysler Innovation Symposium in Washington, D.C.
+The Bionic is modeled after the yellow boxfish, Ostracion cubicus, and has 80% lower nitrogen oxide emissions with its selective catalytic reduction technology.

 Engine and performance

 The Bionic is powered by a 103 kW direct-injection diesel engine with an average fuel economy of 54.7 MPG (US) (~4.3 L/100 km).
 This engine also outputs around 140 hp and a little over 221 ft·lbf of torque at around 1,600 rpm.
 The Bionic can go from 0 to 60 mph in about eight seconds and has a top speed of a little over 190 km/h.

 Design

 The exterior design was modeled after the yellow boxfish (Ostracion cubicus), a marine fish that lives in coral reefs.
 Mercedes-Benz decided to model the Bionic after this fish due to the supposed low coefficient of drag of its body shape and the rigidity of its exoskeleton; this influenced the car's unusual looks.
 It was believed that the shape of the boxfish would improve aerodynamics and stability.
-However, in 2015, a paper in Journal of the Royal Society Interface claimed that "The drag-reduction performance of the two boxfish species studied was relatively low compared with more generalized body shapes of fish".
-Other parts of the design include the fact that the rear wheels are partially fitted with plastic and that it's considered as a lightweight vehicle.
+However, in 2015, a paper in Journal of the Royal Society Interface stated that "The drag-reduction performance of the two boxfish species studied was relatively low compared with more generalized body shapes of fish".
+Other parts of the design include the fact that the rear wheels are partially fitted with plastic and that it is considered as a lightweight vehicle.
 Mercedes-Benz reported a drag coefficient of 0.19; for comparison, the production vehicle with the lowest ever C_{d} value was the GM EV1, at 0.195.
 While the Bionic had a much larger internal volume than the EV1, the Bionic's larger frontal area made the EV1 more aerodynamic overall, as drag is a product of the area and the drag coefficient.

 The vehicle was capable of seating four people.